 I recommend against using a single USB drive for an OS.
 Just because people can, doesn’t make it a good idea.
 It’s less of an issue if the OS is taking steps to write as little as possible to the drive, but you have to make sure that’s what’s going on or a year or two later shit goes south because USB sticks aren’t meant to have log files constantly being written to them.
 A quick look at freenas seems to indicate that it’s fairly simple to mirror two usb sticks.
 I’d definitely do that.

 As an aside, I just found this out, Sandisk USB drives have a basic version of wear leveling.
-It’s a shame that in my experience they tend to turn to convert from a data storage device into a heat generating resistor.
+It’s a shame that in my experience they tend to turn from a data storage device into a heat generating resistor.